ScottishCovidResponse/Contact-Tracing-Model/README.md

 # Contact-Tracing-Model
-Derived from the FMD model and contact data from Sybelle.
+Derived from the FMD model and contact data from Sibylle.